samuraraujo/SERIMI-RDF-Interlinking/README.md

 # Requirements

 ### 1. Data repository
-Serimi ONLY works over Virtuoso Openlink server (download here[http://sourceforge.net/projects/virtuoso/files/]) Sparql Endpoints.
+Serimi ONLY works over Virtuoso Openlink server ([download here]: http://sourceforge.net/projects/virtuoso/files/) Sparql Endpoints.
 Therefore, you need to provide as target for the interlinking a Virtuoso endpoint if you want to use this tool.

 How To Load RDF Data into Virtuoso?